thedarksamurai/eventsProject/README.md

 # eventsProject
-A Events Website built in NextJs using docker
+A Events Website built in NextJs with testing by Cypress